CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 BibTeX

-title={CostNav: A Navigation Benchmark for Cost-Aware Evaluation of Embodied Agents},
+title={CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents},

 }